averissimo/monte-carlo/README.md

-monte-carlo
+Monte Carlo Simulations
 ===========

-Monte carlo simulation examples
+This is a collection of examples of monte carlo simulations.

+Includes:
+# Pi number estimator